samikodiane/Agent_Computer/COOLIFY_DEPLOYMENT.md

-# Coolify Deployment Guide
+# Coolify Deployment Guide - MCP Server

-This guide will help you deploy your Agent Server to Coolify with proper port configuration and environment variables.
+This guide will help you deploy your MCP Server to Coolify with proper port configuration.

 ## 🚀 Step-by-Step Deployment